mitre/azure-foundations-cis-baseline/README.md

     Reference: [Application Registration Steps](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate)

+5. **Connect to Modules on PowerShell**

+    Open up PowerShell

+    Run the following code snippet on PowerShell :

+    ```sh
+      $credential = New-Object System.Management.Automation.PSCredential("<INSERT CLIENT ID>", (ConvertTo-SecureString "<INSERT CLIENT SECRET>" -AsPlainText -Force))

+      Connect-AzAccount -ServicePrincipal -TenantId "<INSERT TENANT ID>" -Credential $credential
+    ```

+    If there is an output from this, then you are connected.

+6. **Connect to Azure CLI**

+    Run the following code snippet on your PowerShell:

+    ```sh
+       az login --service-principal --username "<INSERT CLIENT ID>" --password "<INSERT CLIENT SECRET>" --tenant "<INSERT TENANT ID>"
+    ```

+    If there is an output from this, then you are connected.

 #### Ensure Proper Azure Permissions

   Verify that your runner account and service principal (app registration) both have Owner and Reader permissions.
 If not, request these privileges from your Azure administrator.

+  The following permissions are needed for the following resources.

+  Key Vault
+    - Key Vault Administrator
+  Storage Accounts
+    - App Compliance Automation Administrator

 ## Getting Started